 Kentucky rideshare accidents can be additionally complicated since drivers who work for rideshare companies like Uber and Lyft are technically independent contractors and carry two types of insurance.
 Any type of claim involving a rideshare driver or vehicle may require legal assistance to ensure injured victims get the compensation they need to recover.

-Finding an experienced Louisville car accident lawyer who will fight for your best interests is key to recovering the maximum amount of damages you need to pay for your recovery.
-Thomas Law Offices understands Kentucky’s complicated car accident laws and will build your case to win you the money you deserve.
-For a free, no-obligation consultation of your Kentucky car accident case, contact our legal team today.
+Finding someone who will fight for your best interests is key to recovering the maximum amount of damages you need to pay for your recovery.
+Thomas Law Offices understands Kentucky’s complicated state laws and will build your case to win you the money you deserve.
+For a free, no-obligation consultation of your case, contact our legal team today.